abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Using modus ponens for rule of inference](modus_ponens_composite.svg)

-Rules of inference specify how axiom schemas are applied.
-Axiom schemas and rules of inference are almost the same thing.
-All axiom schemas can be easily applied as rules of inference and the other way around e.g. in the case above, we can use modus ponens as a rule of inference to proves that **a or b** is true.
+This is it about *axiom schemas* and *rules of inference are almost the same thing except they allow us to actually distill the conclusion from the premises.
+For example in the case above, we can use modus ponens as a rule of inference to proves that **a or b** is true.

+All axiom schemas can be easily applied as rules of inference and the other way around.

 Logical systems
 ---

 Knowing that we can use axiom schemas/rules of inference to generate new propositions, we might ask whether it is possible to create a small collection of such schemas/rules that is curated in such a way that it enables us to generate *all* other propositions.
 You would be happy (although a little annoyed, I imagine) to learn that there exist not only one, but many such collections.
-And yes, collections such as the one above are what we call *logical systems*.
+And yes, collections of this sort are what we call *logical systems*.

 Here is one such collection which consists of the following five axiom schemes **in addition to the inference rule modus ponens** (These are axiom schemes, even though we use colors).

 ![A minimal collection of Hilbert axioms](min_hilbert.svg)

-Proving that this and other similar logical systems are complete (can really generate all other propositions) is due to Godel and is known as "Godel's completeness theorem".
+Proving that this and other similar logical systems are complete (can really generate all other propositions) is due to Gödel and is known as "Gödel's completeness theorem" (Gödel is so important that I specifically searched for the **ö** letter so I can spell his hame right.)

 Conclusion
 ---